vplesko/OrbLang/doc/examples/04_BinTreeMacro/README.md

         };
 ```

+Note the call to `genSym` to generate the name of the subtree's root.

 Using macros can be dangerous (look up hygienic macros to understand why).
 If the code you are returning defines new variables, make sure to use `genSym` to generate their names.
-We do this for our node's children.

-The last thing we do in `symBinTreeEntries` is return the concatenation of `childEntries` and the entry for the current node (the root of the recursive subtree).
+The last thing left to do in `symBinTreeEntries` is return the concatenation of `childEntries` and the entry for the current node.

 ```
-    ret (+ childEntries \( (,name ,makeNodeCall) ));
+    ret (+ childEntries
+        \( (,name ,makeNodeCall) ));
 ```

 Finally, in `symBinTree` we return a `sym` form which contains all the generated entries.